-Government application fees are subject to change at any time without notice and are not refundable from CIC regardless of whether the application is approved.
+Government application fees are subject to change at any time without notice and are not refundable from IRCC regardless of whether or not the application is approved.

 - Lived in Canada during the time your work permit or study permit was valid;